 1. Kickstarter

-KickstarterThe platform is suitable for one-time projects as it doesn’t have a subscription policy.
+KickstarterThe platform is suitable for one-time projects because it has no subscription policy.
 Instead, content creators can set a goal to earn from Crowd Sourcing.
 It is an excellent alternative to Patreon for those who are into making films, art, music, plays, games, etc.

-However, Kickstarter also has a downside: if you fail to reach the target set by yourself, the platform will not give you a penny.
-But the features make it one of the best crowdfunding platforms after Patreon.
+However, Kickstarter also has a downside: if you fail to reach the target you set yourself, the platform will not give you a penny.
+However, its features make it one of the best crowdfunding platforms after Patreon.

 Visit Site